 Two Feathers is a composer-duo consisting of Elvira Björkman and Nicklas Hjertberg.
 We started in late 2012 as a company specific for doing contracting music and sound design work on various game-projects.

-With Two Feathers at your side, we’ll become a part of the team and contribute to the development with our audio expertise.
-With knowledge on how to implement our audio within engines and middleware as well as collective first hand experience as employees of the game industry even before the point of our formation and during the years of Two Feathers existence, we know we can deliver with a deep understanding of the development.
-With a background from studies in Game Design, Sound Design and Music Composition, along with a broad variety of experience in writing music and creating sounds for games, we believe that Two Feathers can create something truly special.
+With Two Feathers at your side, we’ll become a part of the team and contribute to the development with our musical skillset and audio expertise.
+With knowledge on how to implement our music and sound within engines and middleware, as well as collective first hand experience as employees of the game industry even before the point of our formation, we know we can deliver with a deep understanding of the development.
+With a background from studies in Game Design, Sound Design and Music Composition, along with a broad variety of experience in writing music and creating sounds for games, we believe that we at Two Feathers can create something truly special.

 “The music is brilliant on a similar level.
 The lulls are calm and relaxed while the highs will have you bathing in bones and gore without a moment’s hesitation.”Terrence Rochon